 You normally have 28 days from the date of the UKPC notice to submit your appeal.
 If UKPC rejects it, you then have 28 days to escalate to POPLA.
 Acting quickly keeps all your options open.

 Yes.
 You have the right to appeal a UKPC parking charge notice appeal.
 A well-structured appeal citing specific defects is far more effective than a generic complaint.
-Parking Mate AI helps you identify those defects.
+Parking Mate UK helps you identify those defects.

-Parking Mate AI checks your UKPC parking charge notice appeal for signage adequacy, POFA 14-day notice to keeper compliance, and charge amounts against the BPA code of practice cap.
+Parking Mate UK checks your UKPC parking charge notice appeal for signage adequacy, POFA 14-day notice to keeper compliance, and charge amounts against the BPA code of practice cap.
 It also checks for required information on the notice and whether UKPC followed the correct procedure.
 The specific checks depend on the notice stage.

 Not until you have checked whether the UKPC parking charge notice appeal is valid.
 Many UKPC tickets contain defects in signage, timing, wording, or procedure.
 Checking before you pay costs nothing and may save you the full charge.